djessop/mineral_diffusion_timescales/README.md

 ## Development

 Further development of this code is planned in the near future.
 This will include modules for diffusion models in various mineral systems (olivine, opx...)
-Please contact d.jessop@opgc.fr to discuss adding additional systems or making modifications to existing ones.x
+Please contact d.jessop@opgc.fr to discuss adding additional systems or making modifications to existing ones.

 ## File structure